 Kim Brown: "Center" your hands and then repeat the same procedure.
 If the club looks bad, try a different club.

-Close your shoulders at address
+Kim Brown: Close your shoulders at address

 Take a full shoulder turn